TykTechnologies/tyk-docs-hugo/tyk-docs/content/plugins/supported-languages/golang-plugins/golang-plugins.md

     rw.WriteHeader(http.StatusForbidden)
     return
   }
+// auth was successful, add session  to request's context so other middlewares can use it ctx.SetSession(r, session, true)

-  // if compiling on GW version 4.0.1 and up, use this instead
+/ if compiling on a version older than 4.0.1, use this instead
-// ctx.SetSession(r, session, true)
+  // ctx.SetSession(r, session, key, true)
 }

 func main() {}